How Much Does A House Extension Cost in 2024?

 For any other type of extension that is within two metres of the boundary, it cannot exceed more than three metres of the existing property’s eaves.

-Q: How much does an extension add to the value of a house?
+Q: How much does a house extension add to the value of my home?

-A: Adding an extension onto your home can result in a return of investment up 23% for an additional bedroom and en-suite, while a bathroom extension can add up to 6% to the value of the property.
+A: Adding an extension to your home can result in a return on investment of up to 25% for an additional bedroom and bathroom, while a bathroom extension can add up to 6% to the value of the property.

 Q: What size extension can you build under permitted development?

-A: If you want to save money on obtaining planning permission and building regulations approval, then you will need to build an extension that meets permitted development.
+A: If you want to save money on obtaining planning permission and building regulations approval, then you will need to build an extension that doesn't exceed permitted development limits.

 Q: How deep does footing need to be for a single storey extension?